KansasAcademicDecathlon/playbook/OnlineTesting.md

 E,0409,,1,77,82,0,0
 ```

 Ensure that each score has a unique StudentID and Judge Number combination.
 It is easy to reuse the same Judge Number for two different scores.
+Remember that some IDs have leading zeros.